dashpay/tenderdash/docs/architecture/adr-d002-same-block-execution.md

 - DeliverTX - replaced by **Process Proposal**
 - EndBlock - replaced by **Finalize Block**

-Modified workflow for the ABCI app will look as follows:
+Modified workflow from the perspective of ABCI app will look as follows:

 ![Process Proposal flow](img/adr-d0002-limited-abci-plus-plus.png "Proposal flow")

 1. Proposer node sends a **Prepare Proposal** request to the **ABCI App**. **ABCI App** saves received transaction in a non-committed state and responds with the new `AppHash`.
-1a.
-Proposer node generates new proposal and distributes it to other Validators in the active Validator Set.
+2. Proposer node signs the proposal and distributes it to other Validators in the active Validator Set.
-2. Non-proposer validator nodes send a **Process Proposal** request to the **ABCI App**. **ABCI App** saves received transaction in a non-committed state and responds with accept or reject message.
+3. Non-proposer validator nodes send a **Process Proposal** request to the **ABCI App**.
-2a.
-Active Validator nodes sign and distribute votes.
+4. **ABCI App** saves received transaction in a non-committed state and responds with accept or reject message.
-2b.
+5. Active Validator nodes sign and distribute votes.
 Once majority of votes has been reached, block is committed.
-3. All nodes send a **Finalize Block** to their **ABCI App**. **ABCI App** commits received transactions.
+6. All nodes send a **Finalize Block** to their **ABCI App**. **ABCI App** commits received transactions.

 The following alternative flows shall be considered: